Carter425/OYDREADME/README.md

 “The requested information is not available in the retrieved data.
 Please try another query or topic.”

 For more information please see [Runtime parameters](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/use-your-data?tabs=ai-search#runtime-parameters)

+### Assigning Cognitive Service OpenAI user role of your Azure OpenAI resource to your account for local testing

+Testing this sample requires that you are logged into Azure CLI and you have Cognitive Services OpenAI User role assigned to you per the prerequisites.
+Detailed instructions are below on how to assign the “Cognitive Service OpenAI user” role to your account.

+To assign yourself the Cognitive Services OpenAI User role in Azure, follow these steps:

+1. **Sign in to the [Azure portal](https://portal.azure.com):** Go to the Azure portal and sign into your Azure account.
+1. **Navigate to Subscriptions:** Navigate to `Subscriptions`.
+If you don't see it, you can search for `Subscriptions` in the search bar at the top of the portal.
+1. **Select Your Subscription:** Click on the subscription you want to assign the role to.
+1. **Access IAM (Identity and Access Management):** In the subscription menu, select `Access control (IAM)`.
+1. **Add Role Assignment:** Click the `+ Add` button and then select `Add role assignment`.
+1. **Choose Role:** In the `Role` dropdown, search for and select `Cognitive Services OpenAI User` and click `Next`
+1. **Assign to User:** In the `Assign access to` dropdown, select `User, group, or service principal`
+1. **Select Your Account:** Click `+ Select members` , search for your account name or email and select it.
+1. **Review and Assign:** Click `Review + assign` to complete the role assignment.
+1. **Wait for Role Assignment to Propagate:** It can take up to 5 minutes for the changes to take effect.

+See [Cognitive Service OpenAI User](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control) and [Assign Azure roles using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) for additional details.